COBRA and Pay Stubs : Health Continuation Guide for Employees

 - Deduction Section: Premiums deducted for COBRA coverage appear under voluntary or insurance deductions.

-- Net Pay Adjustments: Pay stubs highlight how COBRA premiums affect final take-home pay.
+- Net Pay Adjustments: Pay stubs show how COBRA premiums affect take-home pay.
+Learn more in our net pay guide.

 - Reference Codes: COBRA-related deductions are often labeled for easy identification.